endulum/odin-blog-api/README.md

 - `?sortBy=datePosted`: sorts the array by `datePosted`.
 Other acceptable sort values are `title`, `authorUserName`, `authorDisplayName`, and `commentCount`.
 - `?sortDirection=ascending`: In conjunction with the `sortBy` query, determines whether the array is sorted in `ascending` or `descending` values.
 - `?limit=3`: limits the array length to the first 3 results of the query.
-- `?populateComments=true`: instead of the post object containing a `commentIds` array of ID references to comments, the object contains a `comments` array of fully populated comment objects.
+- `?populateComments=false`: instead of the post object containing a `comments` array of fully populated comment objects, the object contains a `commentIds` array of ID references to comments.

 `POST /api/posts` creates a new post object. `PUT /api/post/:id` edits the post object identified by `:id`.
 Each of these routes require values to be provided:
 - `title`: a string